DegenGigaMan/DegenGigaMan/README.md

-- 👋 Hi, I’m @DegenGigaMan
+- 👋 @DegenGigaMan here!
-- 👀 I’m interested in building on Solana
-- 🌱 I’m currently the lead dev at Particles NFT
+- 🌱 I’m currently the lead dev at Particles on Solana
-- 💞️ I’m looking to collaborate with other devs in this space
 - 📫 How to reach me: twitter @DegenGigaMan

 <!---